 - If campaign hierarchy statistics are enabled, a user can see aggregate data for a parent campaign and all the campaigns below it in the hierarchy regardless of whether that user has sharing rights to a particular campaign within the hierarchy.
 Therefore, when creating your organization's campaign sharing strategy, consider whether you want users to see aggregate hierarchy data.
-If not, you can choose to omit any or all of the campaign hierarchy statistics fields from the Campaign Hierarchy related list - In Enterprise, Unlimited, Performance, and Developer Editions, designate all users as Marketing Users when enabling campaign sharing.
-This simplifies administration and troubleshooting because access can be controlled using sharing, profiles, and permission sets. - Note: Professional Edition customers can't manage users this way as custom profiles and permission sets aren't available in Professional Edition organizations. - When a single user, such as a regional marketing manager, owns multiple campaigns and needs to segment visibility between business units, share campaigns manually instead of using sharing rules.
-Sharing rules apply to all campaigns owned by a user and don't allow segmenting visibility. - Create all campaign sharing rules prior to changing your organization-wide default to reduce the affect the change has on your users - To share all campaigns in your organization with a group of users or a specific role, create a sharing rule that applies to campaigns owned by members of the Entire Organization public group. - Minimize the number of sharing rules you need to create by using the Roles and Subordinates option instead of choosing a specific role.
+If not, you can choose to omit any or all of the campaign hierarchy statistics fields from the Campaign Hierarchy related list - In Performance, Enterprise, Performance, Unlimited, and Developer Editions, designate all users as Marketing Users when enabling campaign sharing.
+This simplifies administration and troubleshooting because access can be controlled using sharing, profiles, and permission sets. - When a single user, such as a regional marketing manager, owns multiple campaigns and needs to segment visibility between business units, share campaigns manually instead of using sharing rules.
+Sharing rules apply to all campaigns owned by a user and don't allow segmenting visibility. - Create all campaign sharing rules prior to changing your organization-wide default to reduce the affect the change has on your users. - To share all campaigns in your organization with a group of users or a specific role, create a sharing rule that applies to campaigns owned by members of the Entire Organization public group. - Minimize the number of sharing rules you need to create by using the Roles and Subordinates option instead of choosing a specific role.